This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Castile soap is basic and vinegar is acidic when you combine both these ingredients, Castile soap breaks down and turns back into its original oils.
 This mixture looks like curdled white gunk, which is not what you want when you are willing to clean your house.

-In fact, never combine castile soap with any acid including lemon as it breaks down the castile soap into gunk.
+Never combine castile soap with any acid including lemon as it breaks down the castile soap into gunk.
 But castile soap has brilliant uses around the home.

 Note: You can use Castile soap first as a cleaning agent and then rinse it up with vinegar.